This Raspberry Cheesecake Keto Ice Cream is to Die For!

 4

-In a small bowl, mash raspberries and sweeten with swerve.
+In a small bowl, mash raspberries and sweeten with Swerve if desired.

 5

-Toward the end of freeze time, add raspberry puree mixture to ice cream.
+Toward the end of freeze time, add raspberry puree mixture to the ice cream.

 6

 Serve ice cream once frozen.
-If firmer ice cream is desired to scoop, place in freezer for about 60 minutes.
+If firmer ice cream is desired, place it in the freezer for about 60 minutes.
+Enjoy!

 What an easy process!

-All I had to do was mix up these ingredients using a hand mixer and mashed in some sweetened raspberries!
+For this keto raspberry cheesecake ice cream, all I had to do was mix up the ingredients with an electric mixer and then add the mashed raspberries!
 There’s no cooking on the stove first, and the ice cream turned out perfect!
 It’s honestly so fun to watch the ice cream maker work its magic.
 YUM!

 I do not have an ice cream maker, but have successfully made keto ice cream with a bowl, stick blender, and a freezer.
 Put all ingredients in an appropriately sized bowl.
 Whirl with stick blender.
 Cover with plastic wrap or lid.
 Take bowl out of freezer every hour or so and whirl with stick blender again.
 Depending on how much ice cream I’m making, it reaches soft serve consistency between 3 and 5 hours.
 I then scoop a serving to eat immediately, and put the rest in 1/2 cup mason jars (the little jam jars) and back into the freezer for another time.
 That way it is a serving size ready to go.
 I don’t have to try and carve a serving off of a block of ice cream, as it will freeze harder overnight.